Swrve/public-helm-charts/honey-aws-lb/README.md

 If you are running this on AWS EKS, you can use IAM instance roles to allow the EC2 nodes to read the S3 bucket the ELB/ALB writes logs to as specified above.

-If you prefer to use AWS IAM credentials directly, you can use the default AWS environment variable and add them to the helm chart by setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`  in the extra_envs value, using pipe separatad values e.g:
+If you prefer to use AWS IAM credentials directly, you can use AWS cli environment variables and add them to the helm chart by setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`  in the extra_envs value, using pipe separated values e.g:

 `--set extra_env="AWS_ACCESS_KEY_ID=AKAIxxxxxxxx|AWS_SECRET_ACCESS_KEY=xxx"`